 Opened on the Portpatrick Railway.

 This was a two platform station with a passing loop on the single track Port Road.
 New Galloway itself is quite some distance away, just under 5 miles to the north.
-The former station was located in the small village of Mossdale, by which name it is sometimes known.
+The former station was located in the small village of Mossdale, by which name it is also, informally, known.

 To the north was the goods yard, with a goods shed, approached from the east end.

-Both platforms were extended east in 1891 (the westbound continuing beyond the box formerly at the end of the platform).
+Both platforms were extended east in 1891 (the westbound continuing beyond the box which was formerly at the end of the platform).

 The loop was extended west in 1941, incorporating the site of a short siding (which had been at the west end of the eastbound line).

 The station, box, loop and line closed in 1965.

 The station building has not survived.
 The stationmaster's house still stands, extended, and is in use as a house.
 Its garden has been expanded to incorporate the trackbed which has been infilled, but some platform edging is still visible within the garden.
 The eastern portions of the platforms survive.
 The loading bank also survives.
 A railway cottage survives to the south of the stationmaster's house.
 No other building survives.
 The line was crossed by the A762 at the west end of the station by double track width bridge which still stands.
 This bridge replaced an earlier level crossing.

 The trackbed is good for walking to both the east and west.

 To the east of the station was the Loch Ken Viaduct and to the west the Stroan Viaduct (both still standing).